IddoSadeh/cplusplusBook/_sources/cplusplus/start.md

 # Introduction
 This Chapter will introduce you to C++ and go over the requirments for setting up your C++ environemnt.
-By the end of the chpter you will:
+By the end of the chapter you will:
 - Have some background about C++.
 - Familiriaze yourself with the command line and version control systems.
 - Setup your C++ working environment.